Risauce/Egen310ControlApp/Docs/UserDocumentation.md

 Prototype 2 works out a few of the strange UI kinks that prototype 1 had.
 It cleans up a few things while adding a simple and visually interesting background.
 It also contains the speed slider implementation that allows the user to control the vehicle's speed.

 Prototype 2's general focus was on improving the capabilities that prototype 1 had instantiated.
-In general I wante to keep the same slick and simple feel that the first prototype had, while adding in some needed visuals.
+In general I wanted to keep the same slick and simple feel that the first prototype had, while adding in some needed visuals.

 ## Report a Bug